Bellman equation: Bellman's principle of optimality

 Here we are choosing $a_0$, knowing that our choice will cause the time 1 state to be $x_1=T(x_0,a_0)$.
 That new state will then affect the decision problem from time 1 on.
 The whole future decision problem appears inside the square brackets on the right.

 The Bellman equation

 So far it seems we have only made the problem uglier by separating today's decision from future decisions.
 But we can simplify by noticing that what is inside the square brackets on the right is the value of the time 1 decision problem, starting from state $x_1=T(x_0,a_0)$.

-Therefore, we can rewrite the problem as a recursive definition of the value function:
+Therefore, the problem can be rewritten as a recursive definition of the value function: